mamezou-tech/electron-example-browserview/README.md

-# browserview-sample
+# electron-example-browserview

-Example of adding multiple BrowserViews to BrowserWindow and switching between them.
+Example of Electron app that registers and switches between multiple BrowserViews.

 ## To Use